Interplay of orbital-selective Mott criticality and flat-band physics in La$_3$Ni$_2$O$_6$

 At first glance, the low-energy spectral weight at $T=50$\,K seemingly shows a sharp quasiparticle(QP)-like peak, but the detailed resolution (see inset of upper panel of Fig.~\ref{fig2}a) displays a narrow (pseudo)gap feature of $\sim$50\,meV size, in very good agreement with the experimental semiconducting gap of La$_3$Ni$_2$O$_6$~\cite{liu23}.
 From the local spectral function, this (pseudo)gap is exclusively linked to Ni-$d_{z^2}$, while Ni-$d_{x^2-y^2}$ is Mott-gapped orbital selectively on a larger scale of $\sim 0.85$\,eV.
 Concerning the local-orbital fillings, the value $n_{x^2-y^2}=1.10$ marks the expected near-half-filled scenario for Mott-gapped in-plane $d_{x^2-y^2}$, whereas the higher value $n_{z^2}=1.27$ is realized for out-of-plane $d_{z^2}$.
-As shown in the left panel of Fig.~\ref{fig3}, the intriguing low-energy spectrum results from a metal-to-insulator transition with lowering temperature.
+As shown in the left panel of Fig.~\ref{fig3}a, the intriguing low-energy spectrum results from a metal-to-insulator transition with lowering temperature.
 While the Ni-$d_{x^2-y^2}$ orbital is Mott-gapped already well above 100\,K, the Ni-$d_{z^2}$ still displays metallic character with a seemingly QP-like peak at $T=150$\,K. But in the spectrum at $T=100$\,K, the opening of a (pseudo)gap for the latter orbital starts to become visible.
-Concomitantly, the imaginary part of the Matsubara self-energy $\Sigma(i\omega_n)$, shown in the right panel of Fig.~\ref{fig3}, looks Fermi-liquid like for Ni-$d_{z^2}$ over a wide frequency range.
+For $T=150$\,K, Fig.~\ref{fig3}b indeed exhibits the semi-coherent Ni-$d_{z^2}$ dominated flat band very close to the Fermi level.
+Concomitantly, the imaginary part of the Matsubara self-energy $\Sigma(i\omega_n)$, shown in the right panel of Fig.~\ref{fig3}a, looks Fermi-liquid like for Ni-$d_{z^2}$ over a wide frequency range.
 Yet it bends downwards for smallest $\omega_n$ at $T=50$\,K, i.e. signaling the established (pseudo)gap feature.
 The larger Ni-$d_{x^2-y^2}$ self-energy also changes qualitative behavior in the (pseudo)-gap regime, pointing towards an intricate coupling scenario between both Ni-$e_g$ sectors.